litecoinfinance/electrumxltfn/docs/environment.rst

   host.domain.tld:5151                  # Default protocol, hostname, port
   rpc://                                # RPC protocol, default host and port

-.. note:: ElectrumX will not serve any incoming connections until it has fully caught up
+.. note:: ElectrumXLTFN will not serve any incoming connections until it has fully caught up
           with your bitcoin daemon.
 The only exception is local **RPC** connections, which are served at any time after the server has initialized.

 .. envvar:: SERVICES

-  A comma-separated list of services ElectrumX will accept incoming connections for.
+  A comma-separated list of services ElectrumXLTFN will accept incoming connections for.

   This environment variable determines what interfaces and ports the server listens on, so must be set correctly for any connection to the server to succeed.
-If unset or empty, ElectrumX will not listen for any incoming connections.
+If unset or empty, ElectrumXLTFN will not listen for any incoming connections.

   *protocol* can be any recognised protocol.